ConservationInternational/trends.earth/LDMP/help/source/documentation/calculate.rst

 **Summary**

 Sustainable Development Goal 15.3 intends to combat desertification, restore degraded land and soil, including land affected by desertification, drought and floods, and strive to achieve a land degradation-neutral world by 2030.
-In order to address this, we are measuring primary productivity, land cover and soil carbon to assess the annual change in degraded or desertified arable land (% of ha).
-The “Calculate indicators” button brings up a page that allows calculating datasets associated with the three SDG Target 15.3 sub indicators.
-For productivity and land cover, the toolbox implements the Tier 1 recommendations of the Good Practice Guidance lead by CSIRO.
+In order to address this, we are measuring primary productivity, land cover and soil carbon to assess the annual change in degraded or desertified arable land (% area or km²).
+The `Calculate indicators` button brings up a page that allows calculating datasets associated with the three SDG Target 15.3 sub indicators.
+For productivity and land cover, the toolbox implements the Tier 1 recommendations of the Good Practice Guidance lead by CSIRO and UNCCD.
 For productivity, users can calculate trajectory, performance, and state.
 For Land Cover, users can calculate land cover change relative to a baseline period, and enter a transition matrix indicating which transitions indicate degradation, stability, or improvement.

 Select which Indicator you would like to calculate